 We all know that Hong Kong is a fast-paced place to live, and many people embrace the work hard/play hard mantra with a vengeance.
 From 24-hour restaurants to nightclubs that let you party into the wee small hours, there’s nothing you can’t find here, and sometimes this can really affect our stress levels and mental health.
-Recently, we sat down with Founder and Managing Director of Voltage PR Coco Chan to discuss her personal experience with mental health issues in Hong Kong and how she’s constantly learning new ways to help cope in such a high-pressure environment.
+Recently, we sat down with Founder of Voltage PR and Spiritual Wellness Coach Coco Chan to discuss her personal experience with mental health issues in Hong Kong and how she’s constantly learning new ways to help cope in such a high-pressure environment.

 An interview with Coco Chan